Whether you’re getting a new air conditioner or looking to maximize your current one, having it level is key.

 • Eventually wear out your air conditioner much sooner.

-Leveling an air conditioner pad takes expertise.
-It’s usually not a job you’ll want to tackle on your own, because your air conditioner might need to be temporarily disconnected.
-This requires the assistance of a certified HVAC tech.
+Leveling an air conditioner pad requires expertise.
+It’s typically not a job you’ll want to try by yourself, since your air conditioner may need to be temporarily disconnected.
+This requires the assistance of a certified HVAC technician.

-If you think your air conditioner is sinking and causing problems, give Giordanos Heating and Air Conditioning a call at 203-772-8319.
-We’ll inspect your air conditioner for any damage and then determine the best way to level it.
+If you’re worried your air conditioner is sinking and causing problems, give Giordanos Heating and Air Conditioning a call at 203-772-8319.
+We’ll inspect your air conditioner for any damage and then determine the best way to get it level again.